davidwaterston/eslint-rules/README.md

 # eslint-rules
 A small collection of custom [ESLint](http://eslint.org) rules.

+NOTE: This repo is still actively maintained but the object related rules have been extracted and bundled as an ESLint plugin - [eslint-plugin-objects](https://github.com/davidwaterston/eslint-plugin-objects) - with test data, etc. This is much easier to use and the recommended way to install those particular rules.

 - [no-multi-vars](https://github.com/davidwaterston/eslint-rules/blob/master/no-multi-vars.md) - disallow multiple variables per var declaration.
 It is undesirable to declare more than one variable for a single var statement.
 Placing each variable on a new line, with it's own var statement, makes debugging and refactoring simpler and less error-prone.
 This custom rule will enforce this practice.